 - Contributory negligence—This is the degree of fault on your end that contributed to the collision.

-We understand the process of settling a collision claim can be stressful.
-Dealing with insurance agents is no fun.
+We know the process of settling a collision claim can be stressful.
+Dealing with insurance representatives for days on end is no picnic.
 Bring your car to our auto shop for a professional evaluation.
-We will perform our due diligence, and then determine if your vehicle meets the definition of a totaled car.
+We will perform our due diligence and determine if your vehicle meets the definition of a totaled car.

 Car Damage Assessment in Bellevue

 Serving Customers in Bellevue, Renton, Highlands, Factoria, Issaquah and Mercer Island